gazebosim/docs/garden/ros2_gazebo_integration_tutorial.md

 // TODO: GIF

+Maintaining only one description file, now can be controlled with directly with Gazebo.
+Simulation ros_gz will publish joint-states and that is used by rviz and other ros tools.
+This is typically helpful when you want robot_state_publisher to publish tf transforms for a robot description, but also want to provide the robot description via code.
+Take SDFormat XML describing a robot in simulation and publish joint states from the simulation, letting robot_state_publisher handle turning those joint states into tf transforms.

+### sdformat_urdf
+Coming back to using existing assets.
+This parser plugin library converts an sdf file to urdf c++ dom structures, which could be used by ROS counterparts of your project.

+To embed this functionality, we simply need to print the sdf file to robot_description ros topic and internally it'll find a suitable parser, sdformat_urdf in this case, to read the file.

 ## Conclusion

 This functionality is useful during initial development of the model.
 Afterwards, once you've set up simulation, it might be useful while mimicking a joint.
 Configure this functionality on your existing ROS and Gazebo project.